kofigyan/SoronkoStepper/README.md

 ## XML Attributes

-        spb_currentStateNumber => Current state number.
+        ssv_currentStepperNumber => Current stepper number.
 Must be one of the following constant values : one , two , three , four .
-        Related method : setCurrentStateNumber(StateNumber)
+        Related method : setCurrentStepperNumber(StepperNumber)

-        spb_maxStateNumber  => Maximum state number.
+        ssv_maxStepperNumber  => Maximum stepper number.
 Must be one of the following constant values : one , two , three , four .
-        Related method : setMaxStateNumber(StateNumber)
+        Related method : setMaxStepperNumber(StepperNumber)

         spb_stateBackgroundColor  => State background color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setBackgroundColor(int)